 Optus also offers long expiry prepaid plans (186 days) which include pay as you go periods.
 Each long expiry plan is pay as you go with 7 cents to a MB of data, 25 cents per minute of standard calls, and 25 cents per standard SMS and MMS.
 Plans range between $30 for $30 worth of MyCredit and $50 for $50 worth of MyCredit.

 If you don’t want to worry about your data on the daily, then Optus also offers a $10, 30-day plan with $10 MyCredit, and a $30 186-day plan with $30 MyCredit, both offering 500MB a day and unlimited talk and text.

 The following table shows selected published Optus prepaid plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 Optus postpaid plans

 Optus has some great postpaid plans on offer.
-These range between $45 a month for a 20GB plan, and $85 for a 240GB plan, without any lock-in contracts.
+These range between $49 a month for a 30GB plan, and $89 for a 360GB plan, without any lock-in contracts.
 You can share data with other Optus plans on the same account or donate unused gigabytes to other Optus customers, and all postpaid plans have access to Optus Sport (data charges apply).

 The following table shows selected published Optus postpaid plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our comparison tool to see plans from a range of other providers.